 Find the Tools You Need to Get Started on Your Degree

-What Are the Admission Requirements for an Online Associate in Accounting Program?
+What Are the Admission Requirements for an Online Associate Degree in Accounting?

 Prospective accounting majors need to meet admission requirements to enroll in these programs.
 Most two-year colleges admit applicants with a high school diploma or equivalent, such as a GED credential.
 Applicants typically do not need to submit standardized test scores, although students who take the SAT or ACT can choose to provide their results.